aimms/documentation/webui/page-manager.rst

 By specifying an AIMMS identifier for the visibility option of a page, you can dynamically control from within the AIMMS model, which pages should be visible on a certain moment.

 When a page is hidden, it will not show up in the `Page Menu <page-menu.html>`_.
-In the `Page Manager <page-manager.html>`_, hidden pages are 'greyed out' and they have a 'hidden' icon |hidden| behind their name.
+In the `Page Manager <page-manager.html>`_, hidden pages are 'grayed out' and they have a 'hidden' icon |hidden| behind their name.

 Deleting a Page
 ---------------